Brettillian123/email-scraper-verifier/docs/r22-lead-search-api.md

 0-39, 40-59, 60-79, 80-100.

 Values with count = 0 are omitted.
 Null values are omitted (e.g. leads missing that attribute).

+5.4 Verification labels (O26)
+verify_label is a derived, second-dimension label on top of verify_status.
+It lets clients distinguish:

+Native vs catch-all-tested valids.

+Primary vs alternate emails for the same person.

+Common values:

+For valid emails:

+valid_native_primary – native valid, chosen as the canonical primary email for this person.

+valid_native_alternate – native valid, but secondary/alternate for this person.

+valid_catchall_tested_primary – valid via O26 test-send on a catch-all domain, chosen as primary.

+valid_catchall_tested_alternate – valid via O26 test-send, but alternate for this person.

+For non-valid statuses:

+invalid

+risky_catch_all

+unknown_timeout

+unknown (fallback for any unrecognized combination; should be rare).

+is_primary_for_person works in tandem:

+When there is at least one valid email for a person:

+Exactly one row per person is marked with is_primary_for_person = true.

+Other rows for that person have is_primary_for_person = false.

+When there are no valid emails for a person:

+is_primary_for_person is omitted / null, and verify_label reflects the coarse status (e.g. invalid, risky_catch_all).

+Clients that only want “best guess” primary emails can filter on:

+verify_status = "valid" AND is_primary_for_person = true.

 6. Error responses
 Errors are returned as JSON with an HTTP 4xx/5xx status.